aniket-ak/about_me/index.markdown

 <img src="{{site.baseurl}}/assets/DSC_0011.jpg" width="220" align="right" hspace="25"/>

 Hello!
-Welcome to my site.

-I am Aniket, currently working as Senior Applications Engineer in Ansys Pune, India.
-I have worked on various projects related to machine learning and engineering simulations.
-You can find out more about these projects in this site.
+I am Aniket, currently working as Principal Consultant at Aligned Automation, Pune, India.

 Do drop a message on email/LinkedIn if you want to get in touch.